stnolting/neorv32/README.md

 The NEORV32 project includes several [example program project](https://github.com/stnolting/neorv32/tree/master/sw/example) from which you can start your own application.
 There are example programs to check out the processor's peripheral like I2C or the true-random number generator.
-And yes, there is also a port of [Conway's Game of Life](https://github.com/stnolting/neorv32/tree/master/sw/example/game_of_life) available! :wink:
+And of course there is also a port of [Conway's Game of Life](https://github.com/stnolting/neorv32/tree/master/sw/example/game_of_life) available.

 Simply compile one of these projects using